sumcoinlabs/sumcoinj.org/working-with-the-wallet.md

 The wallet can be decrypted by using the `wallet.decrypt` method which takes either a textual password or a `KeyParameter`.

-Note that because bitcoinj saves wallets by creating temp files and then renaming them, private key material may still exist on disk even after encryption.
+Note that because sumcoinj saves wallets by creating temp files and then renaming them, private key material may still exist on disk even after encryption.
 Especially with modern SSD based systems deleting data on disk is rarely completely possible.
 Encryption should be seen as a reasonable way to raise the bar against adversaries that are not extremely sophisticated.
 But if someone has already gained access to their wallet file, they could theoretically also just wait for the user to type in their password and obtain the private keys this way.
 Encryption is useful but should not be regarded as a silver bullet.

 ## Watching wallets

 A wallet can cloned such that the clone is able to follow transactions from the P2P network but doesn't have the private keys needed for spending.
 This arrangement is very useful and makes a lot of sense for things like online web shops.
 The web server can observe all payments into the shops wallet, so knows when customers have paid, but cannot authorise withdrawals from that wallet itself thus significantly reducing the risk of hacking.

-To create a watching wallet from another HD BIP32/bitcoinj wallet:
+To create a watching wallet from another HD BIP32/sumcoinj wallet:

 {% highlight java %}
 Wallet toWatch = ....;